-Genetic Programming Theory & Practice is a small, invitation-only workshop hosted 2019 by the BEACON Center for the Study of Evolution in Action at Michigan State University in East Lansing, MI.
-This year’s conference will be held May 16-19, 2019.
+Genetic Programming Theory & Practice is a small, invitation-only workshop hosted 2020 by the Center for the Study of Complex Systems at University of Michigan in Ann Arbor, MI.
+This year’s meeting will be held May 14-17, 2020.

-Note that this year’s workshop will be for the first time *not* in Ann Arbor.
-We are venturing out to the next nearest “hot spot” in EC.
-And like last year, it will be extended by an additional day compared to earlier sessions, including full days on Thursday, Friday and Saturday, plus a half-day Sunday.
+Note that this year’s workshop will be *back* in Ann Arbor.
+This is in line with our decisions from previous meetings to alternate between Ann Arbor and East Lansing.
+Like last year, we might extend by an additional day compared to earlier sessions, including full days on Thursday, Friday and Saturday, plus a half-day Sunday.

 #gptp2020(click to search for recent items)

 A light breakfast of pastries, fresh fruit, meats, cream cheese, yoghurt and coffee will be provided each day of the workshop.
 Mid-day, a lunch will be provided on-site.
 After the last session each day, attendees typically self-organize for visits to local restaurants.
 Please let us know if you have any dietary restrictions for catered meals.

 A list of bed-and-breakfast inns, hotels and motels is provided.
 There are several other options available, including a number of local AirBnB providers.

 A (for-fee) parking garage is available nearby.

 Flights should be scheduled to the Detroit Metro Airport (

-LAN).
-From Detroit, the Michigan Flyer/AirRide shuttle can be arranged which is an affordable and convenient mode of transportation to East Lansing.
-Travel time on the bus is about 2 hours.
+DTW).
+From Detroit, the Michigan Flyer/AirRide shuttle can be arranged which is an affordable and convenient mode of transportation to Ann Arbor.
+Travel time on the bus is about 1 hour.
 Alternatively, you might want to rent a car at DTW.
-From LAN, you could take a taxi or a ride service.
 Transportation options should be considered before actually embarking on the trip.

-There is very little chance of street parking on weekdays on the University campus, but there is a pay-by-use parking close to the College of Engineerring.
+There is very little chance of street parking on weekdays on the University campus, but there is are a couple of parking garages across campus.